nerves-networking/vintage_net/README.md

 [![Hex version](https://img.shields.io/hexpm/v/vintage_net.svg "Hex version")](https://hex.pm/packages/vintage_net)

 > **_NOTE:_**  This library is very much a work in progress without sufficient
 > documentation.
-It will get there, but the current Nerves libraries are much
+It will get there, but the current Nerves networking libraries
-> more stable, tested for what they do, and integrated into most other Nerves
+> are more stable, tested for what they do, and integrated into most other
-> libraries and examples.
-Most importantly, the official Nerves systems do not
+> Nerves libraries and examples.
+Most importantly, the official Nerves systems
-> contain some of the programs and kernel configuration needed to make this
+> do not contain kernel configuration needed to make this work.
-> work.

 `VintageNet` is network configuration library built specifically for [Nerves Project](https://nerves-project.org) devices.
 It has the following features: